-What Is a Sort?
+What Is a Sorting Activity?

 To complete a sorting activity, students move sorting cards into different groups.
 Cards generally have words, pictures, definitions, descriptions, and/or examples.